 Aurora Designs: My grandmother taught me how to sew when I was a little girl and I have some extremely special memories at the machine as a child making my own stuffed animals and learning how to hand embroider.
 When I got back into sewing and started making clothing a few years ago I was pregnant with our 5th child and was looking for a hobbie or something to be a creative outlet and something to be my own and maintain my identity outside of being “Mom”.
 I really had no idea when I picked up some remnants to play with, the cheapest sewing machine Walmart had to offer and started back into sewing I would be as passionate about it as I am today.
 I sew every single day with out a doubt.
 We are now expecting our 7th bundle of joy next month and sewing has been my rock through parenthood and adult life.
 It is like me therapy or my me place.
 I am so proud to have a house full of kids that love and are so proud of the things I am able to make for them.
 I have a 90% me made wardrobe and most of my kids the littlest one especially are also around there.
 There is something so special about wearing something you put your heart and soul into making or seeing you children pick out their mommy made stuff for school everyday because they are their favorites.

-What is your favorite piece of clothing to sew?
+What is your favorite type of clothing to sew?

 Sew 4 Five: Anything for my family.
 My husband and my kids proudly wear what I sew for them.
 My youngest girl asks me “Is that for me, mommy?” each time I start to sew something… LOL